omukankurunziza/Password-Locker/README.md

 A user should delete a credentials account that he is no longer need in the application.

+## SetUp / Installation Requirements

+Prerequisites python3.6 Good internet connection For windows users: GitBash For linux/ubuntu users : Git

+### Cloning

+in your terminal: \$ git clone https://github.com/omukankurunziza/Password-Locker

+\$ cd Python-Password-Locker

+## Running the Application

+To run the application, in your terminal: \$ ./run.py

+## Testing the Application

+To run the tests for the class file and check if it functions well: \$ python3.6 credentials_test.py

 ## Technologies used

 Python